dpapamichail/documentation/content/applications/essentials/contacts.rst

 :guilabel:`Phone` and/or :guilabel:`Mobile` numbers below.

 Set the :guilabel:`Job Position`, which appears if the :guilabel:`Contact` address type has been selected.
-This is similar to the :guilabel:`Individual` contact.
+This is similar to the :guilabel:`Person` contact.

 To add a note, click on the text field next to :guilabel:`Notes`, and write anything that is applicable to the customer or contact.